This guide is getting a much-needed update for 2023.

 How much do roofing company owners make?

-The average roofing contractor makes about $53,000 per year.
-Ideally, companies offer commission so that roofing salespeople can scale as they make sales.
+The average roofing salesperson makes about $53,000 – $83,000 per year.
+Ideally, companies offer commissions so that roofing salespeople can scale as they make sales.
 You want stability and mobility in your sales compensation, so a salesperson can move up, but isn’t generally scared for their family or future – which could make them pushy or less effective.

 Is selling roofs hard?